-Diving ever-deeper into the roots of health and healing, Dr. Kreft is currently exploring how one's subconscious sense of identity affects healing outcomes.
+Diving ever-deeper into the roots of health and healing, Dr. Kreft guides clients into expanded states of consciousness using only verbal cues.

 While the experience can be similar to hallucinogenic-assisted therapies, this is a substance-free technique that anyone can try.

 It's a gentle way to gain access to the world of the unconscious and reveal who we are, in a place where we are unknown, even to ourselves.

 The journeys give us a chance to see, dialogue with, and integrate the vague and buried parts of our beings.
 It gives us a chance to lead a life where we can feel more fully ourselves.